 Plead to or pay TVB tickets

-Rochester TVB will be closed effective April 21, 2018.
+Rochester TVB closed effective April 21, 2018.
 If you schedule a hearing for on or after April 21, 2018 your plea of not guilty will be transferred to the Rochester Traffic Violations Agency (RTVA) and you will receive a notice when your ticket is transferred.

 See information about the Rochester Traffic Violations Bureau closing and transfer of tickets to Rochester Traffic Violations Agency (RTVA).

 If you have a Traffic Violations Bureau (TVB) traffic ticket that was issued in New York City, you can

 - plead 'Guilty' and pay tickets answerable to TVB 1

 - plead 'Not Guilty' and schedule a TVB hearing online, over the phone or in a TVB office 2